 - 1) Purge gas supply.
-Switch on eledrical supply - 2) Turn the lever on the gas service tap (fig. 34) (G) to the left.
-In the open position the flame sign is to the front. - 3) Temporarily locate the two control 'knobs' one thermostat knob, one ignition button extension. - 4) Switch to HOT WATER + CENTRAL HEATING (II) on the selector switch (A).
-The fan will run at low speed. - 5) Press the ignition button (R) and hold in. - a) The fan will change to high speed to purge the combustion chamber.
-Gas is admitted to the pilot. - b) After approx 14 seconds the spark generator passes a continuous stream of sparks to light the pilot. - c) When the pilot is alight viewed through the sight glass wait for a further 5 seconds before slowly releasing the button. - 6) When the button is released, while the boiler is set to heating and any ancillary controls are in demand position, the boiler will fire. - 7) Check for gas soundness using leak detection fluid or gas detector. - 8) Check and adjust gas pressure/gas rate, see Section 6.4 N.B.
-The thermocouple output should be checked at this stage, should be greater than 12 mv.
+Switch on electrical supply - 2) Turn the lever on the gas service tap (fig. 34) (G) to the left.
+In the open position. - Temporarily locate the temperature control 'knob and turn to maximum setting. - 4) Switch to HOT WATER + CENTRAL HEATING "圈" on the selector switch (A).

+Ensure that any ancillary controls are in the demand - position the boiler will now fire automatically. - Check for gas soundness using leak detection fluid or gas detector. - Check and adjust gas pressure/gas rate, see Section 6.4. - L.E.D. display sequence.
+Green: electrical supply on and if boiler locks out, reset and repeat.

+Yellow : run Red : lock-out